Alejanpro/InitialFlutter/README.md

     /// Creates a new `Bitswap` behaviour.
     pub fn new(config: BitswapConfig) -> Self;

-    /// Adds an address f
+    /// Adds an address for a peer. pub fn add_address(&